Antinarcissism: Development

 Antinarcissism was first introduced by Francis Pasche in 1964 within the theoretical debate that initially sought out to define narcissism and describe its role in psychic development.
 Pasche described the concept as a centrifugal investment, in which the subject tends to be divested of self, to give up their own substance and reserves of love, independent of any economic factors.

 Christopher Bollas introduced the concept of antinarcissism to describe a self-limiting kind of narcissist who refuses to develop themselves or use their talents, so as to maintain their exaggerated sense of self-importance in defeat.
 "This anti-elaborative person 'stews in his own juice' and adamantly refuses to nurture himself".
 The antinarcissist may preserve a hostile, even sadistic, core behind a self-effacing facade of care and consideration for others.

-André Green similarly wrote of antinarcissism as a negative narcissism that seeks self-destructively to abolish the ego.
+André Green similarly wrote of antinarcissism as a negative narcissism that seeks self-destructively to abolish the ego in its "aspiration for nothingness".
 This is part of his notion of dual narcissism, which is likely to be mapped onto the irreducible dualism of life and death drives, opposing the concept of positive narcissism, which aims to reach unity, and negative narcissism, one that strives toward the zero level and aims at nothingness.
 Green's concept is akin to Francis Pasche's conception of antinarcissism, which is characterized by an object and a direction.